Education Resume Examples

 Next, you need to fill your submission with relevant keywords.
 Look through the job description to see what the hiring manager is looking for.
 Whenever possible, use the key phrases you found to describe your own experiences, skills, and accomplishments.
 You can get step-by-step help to create an ATS-friendly document by using our resume builder.

 Yes.
 If you are working at a school, identify the school in your work history/work experience section.
 Still in school?
 Note this in your education section.
-For both cases, you may also mention the school in your summary statement.
+For both cases.

 The order of your education section goes like this: